ShashwatMisra008/Shashwat-Misra---Projects-and-CV/README.md

 ---

 ### 👨‍💻 About Me
-Detail-oriented **Data Analyst** with over five years of experience transforming complex operational, marketing, and financial datasets into actionable executive intelligence[cite: 1, 2].
-I specialize in building end-to-end analytics pipelines and have a proven track record of driving measurable business outcomes—including generating a **34% revenue growth**, a **25% improvement in operational efficiency**, and a **40% enhancement in reporting speed**[cite: 2].
+Detail-oriented **Data Analyst** with over five years of experience transforming complex operational, marketing, and financial datasets into actionable executive intelligence.
+I specialize in building end-to-end analytics pipelines and have a proven track record of driving measurable business outcomes—including generating a **34% revenue growth**, a **25% improvement in operational efficiency**, and a **40% enhancement in reporting speed**.

 ---